jwl-7/c0de_gr1nd/python_explanations/reverse_digits.md

 ```

 ## Explanation
-* The solution uses the brute-force algorithm, which is to convert the input to a string, reverse the string, and convert back to an integer
+* The solution uses the brute-force algorithm, which is to convert the input to a string, reverse the string, and convert it back to an integer
 * Python slicing notation follows the syntax: ```a[start:stop:step]```
 * ```a[::-1]``` steps backwards through the entirety of a, thus reversing a